troglobit/watchdogd/README.md

 run instead, both at warning and reboot level, and it is up to the script to perform a reboot if needed.

-For the loadavg monitoring it is important to know that the trigger levels are normalized.
-This means `watchdogd` does not care how many CPU cores your system has online.
-If the kernel `/proc/loadavg` file shows `3.9 3.0 2.5` on a four-core CPU, `watchdogd` will consider this as a load of `0.98 0.75 0.63`, i.e. divided by four.
-Only the one (1) and five (5) minute average values are used.
+Determining suitable system load average levels is tricky.
+It always depends on the system and use-case, not just the number of CPU cores.
+Peak loads of 16.00 on an 8 core system may be responsive and still useful but 2.00 on a 2 core system may be completely bogged down.
+Make sure to read up on the subject and thoroughly test your system before enabling a reboot trigger value.  `watchdgod` uses an average of the first two load average values, the one (1) and five (5) minute.
 For more information on the UNIX load average, see this [StackOverflow question][loadavg].

 The RAM usage monitor only triggers on systems without swap.
 This is detected by reading the file `/proc/meminfo`, looking for the